 How does writing about such an intense topic happen?
-Reading about girls of history & the world inspired me: Anne of Green Gables, Nancy Drew, Spring Moon.
-My girl life in the 'burbs was out in the meadows or inside w/a book; w/my BFF at the skating rink in winter & in the pool in the summer.
+Reading about girls of history and the world inspired me: Anne of Green Gables, Nancy Drew, Spring Moon.
+My girl life in the 'burbs was out in the meadows or inside with a book.
+There were seasons with my BFF at the skating rink in winter and in the pool in the summer.

-Girls had few chances to speak but great opportunity to observe & take notes. @Gladwell says his mother is a great storyteller, yet not “one to regale the room”.
+Girls had few chances to speak but great opportunity to observe and take notes.
+Malcolm @Gladwell says his mother is a great storyteller, yet not “one to regale the room”.
 In her time, a Jamaican woman in Canada doubtfully would regale the room.
 She became a writer.

-Notes grew from writing down the action that was never voiced in our enclave: drunken dads & promiscuous moms (vice versa), boys in forts poring over porn, handsy uncles, gossipy Hollywood-ites at swimming pools in swim outfits w/heels & fancy hairdos, never to take a dip.
+Notes grew from writing down the action that was never voiced in our enclave: drunken dads and promiscuous moms (vice versa), boys in forts poring over porn, handsy uncles, gossipy Hollywood-ites at swimming pools in swim outfits with matching heels & fancy hairdos, never to take a dip.

-Later, there was the college student & her prof hanging out at the campus bar after classes, then leaving together.
+Later, there was the college student and her prof hanging out at the campus bar after classes, then leaving together.
 He was a family man.
-On & on, the idiosyncrasies in society of those who make it righteously but live a shadowy hypocritical debauchery just under the radar.
+On and on, the idiosyncrasies in society of those who make it righteously but live a shadowy hypocritical debauchery just under the radar.

 This felt normal, really.
 However, what was troubling as a grown-up was a disturbing criminal depravity that apparently many knew, but no one acknowledged.
 Beneath the guise of religion or “Jesus loves me” was an undeniable underbelly of the powerful preying on the vulnerable.

-Eventually, it was so disturbing that I pieced together alleged anecdotes & wrote a narrative, with the idea that if we can’t talk openly about it, maybe we can consider what is happening & what to do about it, via the safe pages in a book. #ChildrenToo #ChurchToo on the page.
+Eventually, it was so disturbing that I pieced together alleged anecdotes and wrote a narrative, with the idea that if we can’t talk openly about it, maybe we can consider what is happening and what to do about it, via the safe pages in a book.
+This became #ChildrenToo #ChurchToo on the page.

-I called a literary attorney who said the substance of writing was real & important, but I needed to hire an editor.
-The editor, w/a red pen crossing out paragraphs, & scrawling elsewhere “more needed”, transformed cautious notes into a novel that whispered the unspeakable.
+I met with a literary attorney who said the substance of writing was real and important, but I needed to hire an editor.
+The editor, with a red pen crossing out paragraphs, & scrawling elsewhere “more needed”, transformed cautious notes into a novel that whispered the unspeakable.

-Fiction integrates observations w/daily news. #MeToo arrived w/#ChurchToo: my genre.
+Fiction integrates observations with daily news. #MeToo arrived w/#ChurchToo: my genre.
 God loves us, I saw, but He isn't part of a scheme of using authority to plunder the vulnerable.
-A deadly game, destroying lives of children & youth, creepy power grab w/religious license.
+A deadly game, destroying lives of children and youth, creepy power grab w/religious license.

 Stories wouldn't put victims under a microscope.
-They'd been exposed in a cage w/a wolf predator.
-Reporting meant reliving & risking responses: “Lying slut!”
+They'd been exposed in a cage with a wolf predator.
+Reporting meant reliving and risking responses: “Lying slut!”
 How they dressed was insinuated, as well as how they felt: “You must have enjoyed that…” instead of: "How can I help?"